boopathi/functions-in-es6/README.md

 #### NO TRANSPILING

 + Don't transpile this using babel or traceur.
-It will give your absolutely wrong results.
+It will give you absolutely wrong results.

 #### Requires ES6 features